dyfer/myo-osc-relay/README.md

 # myo-osc-relay

-Relays data from Thalmic Labs Myo armband to Supercollider (or any other softwarE) via OSC.
+Relays data from Thalmic Labs Myo armband to Supercollider (or any other program) via OSC.

 Compiles on OS X with Xcode.